kvark/kvark.github.io/_posts/2022-01-18-open-source-workflow.markdown

 This stuff I haven't figured out totally yet.
 Making something good and usable may end up with people happily using it without contributing back.
 Making something too rough will repel potential users.
 The [itch-to-scratch](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar) model seems to work somewhat:
 > Every good work of software starts by scratching a developer's personal itch.

 We generally use Matrix rooms for communication.
 I've seen projects with very active community engagement, and others with strong BDFL but a weak community.
 One thing that I value most is doing quick reviews and providing detailed feedback.
+That's most time consuming, distracting, but also most rewarding.